 Routines give seniors a sense of security and familiarity by scheduling specific times for play and other generic activities throughout the day.
 They get much-needed stability when feeling confused or disoriented when they have a day-to-day structure.
 It is important to keep in mind that these routines do not need to be rigid.
 Instead, focus on consistency rather than rigidity.

 Patients with dementia need activities that keep their minds active while providing fun.
-Playing games is probably the best activity of that kind.
+Games to play with dementia patients can be both enjoyable and helpful.
 There are some unbelievable benefits of games that prove how playing can improve your mental status.
 Games can help people with dementia; games can help you.